-3 (i).
-Relevant staff understand and are updated in what to do in an emergency for the most common serious medical conditions at this school b.
+- a.
+Relevant staff at this school are aware of the most common serious medical conditions at this school. - b.
 Staff at this school understand their duty of care to students both during, and at either side of the school day in the event of an emergency.
-In an emergency situation school staff are required under common law duty of care to act like any reasonably prudent parent/carer and will inform the medical team.
+In an emergency situation school staff are required under common law duty of care to act like any reasonably prudent parent/carer and will inform the medical team. - c.

-c.
 Medical Staff know how to act in an emergency.
-Additional training is prioritised for key staff members who work with children who have specific medical conditions supported by an EHCP or IHP.

-e.
-This school uses EHCPs/IHPs to inform the appropriate staff of students with complex health needs in their care who may need emergency help.
+Additional training is prioritised for key staff members who work with children who have specific medical conditions supported by an EHCP or IHP. - e.
+This school uses EHCPs/IHPs to inform the appropriate staff of students with complex health needs in their care who may need emergency help. - f.

-f.
 If a student needs to be taken to hospital, a member of staff will always accompany them and will stay with them until a parent arrives.
 The staff member concerned should inform a member of the school's senior management who will help support the management of the situation and support the member of staff.